About arc42

 Usage

-A third party implements a bot using the public API.
+A third party builds a bot using the public interoperability API.

-API is “fully documented” (OpenAPI/Swagger + examples) as required by the assignment.
+The API is fully documented (OpenAPI/Swagger with examples) as required by the assignment.

 QS-14 (Observability)